-THE LOVE FLUTE
+THE ORIGINAL LOVE FLUTE

 David became very well known for his unique sounding, OVAL SHAPED Iroquoian Love Flutes he made out of cedar.
 He was the First Mohawk Artist to ever create such a flute in his workshop located on the Tyendinaga Mohawk Territory.